rdavison/messaging-service/README.md

 | **app-db**        | Stores all persistent entities and message states.            |
 | **app-apiserver** | Interface for clients and inbound provider events.            |
 | **app-processor** | Handles outbound delivery, retries, and provider interaction. |

-Together, these form a robust foundation for a reliable, extensible messaging service.

 ---